stebliankin/piston/README.md

     -U scikit-learn \
     pdb2sql

+The provided packages are sufficient to replicate the results reported in our research paper, as demonstrated in the [PiSToN_test.ipynb](./PiSToN_test.ipynb).
+However, in order to execute PiSToN with new examples, it is necessary to install [MaSIF](https://github.com/LPDI-EPFL/masif) and [FireDock](http://bioinfo3d.cs.tau.ac.il/FireDock).

-As an alternative, you can fetch our Singularity container which comes with pre-configured dependencies:
+You can fetch our Singularity container with all pre-configured dependencies:

     wget https://users.cs.fiu.edu/~vsteb002/piston_sif/piston.sif

+The details on the singularity definition can be found in the folder [env](./env).

 | Note: The container was built with Singularity v3.5.3.